GodDamnSham/WsTfe/README.md

 This repository contains updated models, scripts, and the sentences we used for sentiment analysis, keyword analysis, and semantic search.

+## Scripts

+to run the scripts open the file in VS code run it on the mentioned python env.

 ## Models

 In this section, the commands to run the models are mentioned.
 After running the commands, open the Gradio link that appears, select multiple pictures, add a prompt in the text box, and click **Submit**.